pwnageByButchy/GoldenSnapshoter/README.md

 #### Create Your VM(s) ####
 (Remember there are ways to script an initial build of a VM... go have a look)
 1. Create your VM - Download and Create your Guest VM with the OS of your choice
-2. Install python3 and VMWare tools
+2. Install python3, dos2unix and VMWare tools (or open vm tools)
 3. Install any additional items you want included in your Image - Favourite Browser, Additional Tools, Password Manager, Git Repos
 4. Configure your VM
 5. Shutdown your VM